What Is The Best Time Frame For Candlesticks?

 Why did we pick these candlestick patterns?
 We picked these patterns based on the article named Do Candlesticks Work?
 In that article, we tested 23 different candlestick patterns and the 3 above were among those that returned the best results.

-In this article, we test the above 3 candlestick patterns on the ES futures contract (S&P 500) and the ETF with the ticker code SPY.
-We enter a trade when one of the above 3 patterns gets a signal and we exit the trade when today’s close is above yesterday’s high.
+In this article, we test the above three candlestick patterns on SPY, the ETF contract that tracks the S&P 500.
+We enter a trade when one of the above three patterns gets a signal, and we exit the trade when today’s close is above yesterday’s high.
 Commissions and slippage are not included.

 Candlestick patterns using a daily time frame

 The first test is done on daily bars.
-The 3 candlestick patterns above return the following equity curve on the ES-futures contract from 2011 and onwards (tested with 100% margin):
+The three candlestick patterns above return the following equity curve on the ETF that tracks the S&P 500: SPY.
+The test period is from its inception until today (tested with 100% margin):

-There are 159 trades, the average gain per trade is 0.42%, the win ratio is 72%, the profit factor is 2.5, the annual return (CAGR) is 6.68%, and the time spent in the market is only 19%.
+There have been 474 trades.
+The average gain per trade is 0.43%, the win ratio is 73%, the profit factor is 2.1, the annual return (CAGR) is 6.2%, and the time spent in the market is only 20%.
+The max drawdown is 25%.
 These numbers are pretty good for such “simple” trading rules.

 Candlestick patterns using a weekly time frame